Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

 \section{Parameter Sensitivity}

-This section analyses trustworthiness and trust affect the correctness of Weighted Majority Voting: 1) how the correctness changes when the trustworthiness and trust change simultaneously; 2) how the correctness changes with trustworthiness when trust is fixed; 3) how the correctness changes with trustworthiness when trust is fixed.
-Besides, some numerical experiments, which take the same baseline set of 4 sources with trustworthiness values $\pv=(0.8,0.75,0.7,0.6)$, further illustrate our proposed theories.
-The sensitivity analysis in this section is relatively straightforward but provides several important insights for the stability analysis.
+In this section, we analyze how changes in the values of trust and trustworthiness influence the decision accuracy or the \correctness{} of WMV.
+There are several ways: 1) how the decision accuracy changes when the trustworthiness and trust change simultaneously; 2) how the decision accuracy changes with trustworthiness when trust remains constant; 3) how the decision accuracy changes with trust when trustworthiness remains constant.
+If the changes show relatively little effect on the \correctness{}, then we can say that WMV is not very sensitive to the parameters.
+Sensitivity relates to stability, the analysis in this section provides several important insights for the analysis in the next section.

+We will also take numerical analysis based on the setting in the following running Example~\ref{exp} to further illustrate the theories.